 Step 9 - Find the Azimuth Offset from the X-Mark

+The SAA X-Mark Protractor consists of two pieces: a square protractor with directional arrows and a clear plastic disk with an X-Line marked on it.
 Place the square protractor around the PEX at the top of the ShapeArray.
 Rotate the square protractor until the arrows are pointed to one of the following:

 - The expected direction of movement